-The Heartburn, Reflux, and Esophageal Specialty Center at Stamford Health is the region’s first multidisciplinary center dedicated to adult esophageal disorders.
+The Heartburn, Reflux & Esophageal Specialty Center at Stamford Health is a unique multidisciplinary center dedicated to adult esophageal disorders.

-At the Heartburn, Reflux, and Esophageal Specialty Center, we understand your symptoms and work to determine the actual cause of your problem so we can get you back to the life and activities you enjoy.
+At the Heartburn, Reflux & Esophageal Specialty Center, we understand your symptoms and work to determine the actual cause of your problem so we can get you back to the life and activities you enjoy.

 Symptoms of GERD include:

 - Frequent heartburn, or a burning sensation in the chest or throat

 - Chest pain

 - Regurgitating food or stomach contents into the mouth

 - Chronic sore throat or a chronic cough

 - Pain that radiates from the chest to the arms, neck or back

 - Sudden excessive saliva or foaming at the mouth